Islamic State Recruiting Through a ‘Video Game’? Whatever, America Already Does That

 Grand Theft Auto V is many things.
 Fun, exciting, crude, sexist, sexy, violent, beautiful – appropriate adjectives spill out like crude oil from a reef-torn tanker.
 But it’s taken a full year since the game’s release for all the regular adjectives to be scattered by a truly surreal turn, a new way of framing the GTA experience: as terrorist recruitment propaganda.

-Britain and America’s military sights are trained, again, on the unrest in the Middle East, where the Islamic State (a.k.a IS, formerly ISIS) militant group has seized territory in Syria and Iraq as its own caliphate.
-UK Parliament was relatively unanimous in sanctioning action: this is a brutal, dangerous group of growing capabilities, hostile to the West and to local non-Sunni people alike.
+Britain’s military sights are trained, again, on the unrest in the Middle East, where the Islamic State (aka IS, formerly ISIS) militant group has seized territory in Syria and Iraq as its own caliphate.
+Parliament was relatively unanimous in sanctioning action: this is a brutal, dangerous group of growing capabilities, hostile to the West and to local non-Sunni people alike.
 On the most basic humanitarian level, IS is something that should be stopped, whatever your thoughts may be on the way to achieve that.

 Videos by VICE